Juniper/open-nti/README.md

 ## How to report feedback / participate in the project

-For any comments, suggestions or questions please send a mail to : **docker-analytics-collector@juniper** Contribution are more than Welcome
+For any comments, suggestions or questions please open an issue on Github [issues](issues) Contributions are more than Welcome

 ## Tools used
  - fluentd